johnem-msft/ESUCHK/index.md

 Accept User Account Control options to run the according PowerShell script with full execution rights.

-**Note**: if you experience any issue running the .bat file, you are able to run the PS1 file in PowerShell ISE as an Administrator after running the command:<br>
+**Note**: if you experience any issue running the .bat file, you are able to run the PS1 script in PowerShell ISE as an Administrator just choose the ps1 link above and remember to set proper execution rights via:<br>
 Set-ExecutionPolicy Unrestricted